greatest-ape/aquatic/README.md

 ## Load testing

 There are load test binaries for all protocols.
-They use a CLI structure similar to `aquatic` and support generation and loading of configuration files.
+They use a CLI structure similar to the trackers and support generation and loading of configuration files.

 To run, first start the tracker that you want to test.
 Then run the corresponding load test binary: